Java Management Extensions (JMX)

 Warning:

-These options makes the server publicly accessible.
+These options make the server publicly accessible.
 Please check the Oracle JMX documentation for details.

 Monitoring and Management

-This sections explains how to monitor an exist instant using common java tools.
+This section explains how to monitor an eXist instance using common Java tools.

 Use JConsole